ExistensialReset/flowmosr/README.md

 ## 🔧 For those who want to descend further

 Everything here exists for one reason: to make that small weekly circle sustainable over time.
+And you don't have to read it all to get started.

 **Philosophy & Ethos**